tobyemmanuel/tobyemmanuel/README.md

  👋 Hi, I’m @tobyemmanuel - Adelabu Oluwatobi
 - 👀 I’m interested in Web and App development.
-- 🌱 I’m currently learning Laravel, Node.js, and React.
+- 🌱 I’ve mastered HTML, CSS, JS, SQL, Bootstrap, PHP, Laravel, Node.js, MongoDB, and ReactJs.
 - 💞️ I’m looking to collaborate on any project within these languages.
 - 📫 How to reach me - tobyemmanuel7@gmail.com